singh-man/books/crackingTheCoding/02_linkedLists.md

 Let's assume that the linked list has a "non-looped" part of size k.

-If we apply our algorithm  from part  l, when  will FastRunner and SlowRunner collide?
+If we apply our algorithm  from part  1, when  will FastRunner and SlowRunner collide?

 We know that for every p steps that SlowRunner takes, FastRunner has taken 2p steps.
 Therefore, when SlowRunner enters the looped  portion  after k steps, FastRunner has taken 2k steps total and must be 2k   -   k steps, or k steps, into the looped portion.
 Since k might be much larger than the loop length, we should  actually write this as mod (k,  LOOP_SIZE) steps, which we will denote as K.